 Enjoy the creamy sounds here.

 Red River Dialect's Bandcamp page has 'Dependence' as well as a lot of other glorious cuts!
+Dog Shredder's got one too!
+Even I have a Bandcamp somewhere!

 Marie Currie still maintains the Flaming Tunes official site, where the album was just released on glorious vinyl!